leecheng28/FIT1047-Intro-Computer-System-and-Security-Revision/README.md

 2. controlled access
 - device can send RTS (request to send). device only send after receiving CTS (clear to send).

+## Week10
+One address per network layer (what is the address and what it does) Application layer:
+URL.
+Identify and access network resources that are connected to World Wide Web.

+Transport layer (TCP):
+port number.
+Identify which application on a certain device to send packets to.

+Network layer (IP):
+IP address.
+Identify which device to send packets to.

+Data link layer:
+MAC address (48 bit - 6 bytes. e.g., MM:AA:QQ:WW:FF:EE).
+Identify which switch to send frames to.

+Each TCP packet contains two numbers.
+1) sequence number.
+how many bytes we have transmitted.

+2) acknowledgement number.
+how many bytes of acknowledgement we have received from receiver.

+* Motivation:
+we can therefore check how many bytes of data we have transmitted successfully.

+Establish TCP connection
+three-way handshake:
+-
+-
+-

+Close TCP connection
+four-way handshake:
+-
+-
+-
+-